 Home warranties can be worth the cost in some situations, but may not be worth it in others.
 Here are some factors to consider.

-For homeowners who do not have enough in savings to cover the cost of a repair to a critical appliance or system, such as the refrigerator or HVAC unit, a home warranty can provide financial peace of mind at a much lower price point.
-In addition, if you live in an older home or have older appliances that have outlasted their manufacturer’s warranty, a home warranty could save you from a large bill later.
+For homeowners who do not have enough in savings to cover the cost of a repair to a critical appliance or system, such as the refrigerator or HVAC unit, a home service contract can provide financial peace of mind at a much lower price point.
+In addition, if you live in an older home or have older appliances that have outlasted their manufacturer’s warranty, these policies could save you from a large bill later.

-For sellers, a home warranty serves as a nice perk to give potential buyers the confidence that they won’t rack up massive bills for appliances and systems falling apart shortly after closing on the home.
-A home warranty is worth it if you are selling a home and having a warranty increases the sale price by more than the cost of the policy.
+For sellers, a warranty serves as a nice perk to give potential buyers the confidence that they won’t rack up massive bills for appliances and systems falling apart shortly after closing on the home.
+A home warranty is worth it if you are selling a home and having one increases the sale price by more than the cost of the policy.

 Similarly, builders can offer buyers further protection and confidence with certain types of home warranties that cover several structural components of a newly built home.

-Landlords may also benefit from home warranties if they want financial protection for appliance and home system repairs at a fixed monthly cost.
-Landlords also might not care as much about flexibility in choosing specific replacement items, making a home warranty a good option.
+Landlords may also benefit from a home service contract if they want financial protection for appliance and home system repairs at a fixed monthly cost.
+Landlords also might not care as much about the lack of flexibility in choosing specific replacement items, which can be a sticking point for homeowners.

-When a Home Warranty May Not Be Worth It
+When a Contract May Not Be Worth It

-Home warranties may be less desirable for homeowners who have entirely new appliances, or appliances that are still covered under a manufacturer’s warranty.
-If you aren’t the type of person that keeps detailed maintenance records, or if you purchased a home in which the appliances were not well-maintained, a home warranty may not cover repairs and therefore might not be worth the cost.
+Home warranties may be less desirable for homeowners who have entirely new appliances, or appliances that are still covered under a manufacturer’s guarantee.
+If you aren’t the type of person that keeps detailed maintenance records, or if you purchased a home in which the appliances were not well-maintained, such contracts may not cover repairs and therefore might not be worth the cost.

-Individuals who also have enough in savings to cover an unexpected repair cost may also be willing to take that risk in order to save money on the monthly premiums associated with a home warranty.
+Individuals who also have enough in savings to cover an unexpected repair cost may also be willing to take that risk in order to save money on the monthly premiums associated with the policy.
 In this case, the money that would be spent on monthly premiums could be better used in a savings account for emergency repairs, since it would also earn interest.

 How to Compare Home Warranty Companies